 During 1989, Carlà had been steadily publishing a series of classified ads in various magazines, looking for any young programmers, graphic designers, or, really, anyone who wanted a career in videogames.
 At the time, Simulmondo was the best place to work in the country, along with being – naturally – one of the few software houses around.

-Ivan recalls that they would get letters from all kinds of weirdos used to send in letters or even show up at the offices: people that had simple games or crazy ideas and expected to be met with huge amount of praise or showers of money.
+Ivan recalls that they would get letters from all kinds of weirdos used to send in letters or even show up at the offices: people that had simple games or crazy ideas and expected to be met with a huge amount of praise or showers of money.
 “They had really misinterpreted the story of famous programmers like Jeff Minter or Will Wright.
 It was like here’s my demo written in 100 BASIC lines of code, where is my Ferrari?” remembers Venturi.

 Among the people that will end up working in Simulmondo, there were musicians like Gianluca “Boka” Gaiba or programmers/graphic designers like Ciro Bertinelli.
 Bertinelli recalls seeing one of the classified ads and sending in some demo graphics, he was called right away and got a steady job for Simulmondo, his first work doing graphics for a Chess tutor designed in 3D.
 Gaiba also recalls an enthusiastic start in the software house, it was a bit of a dream come true to work on soundtracking videogames.
 He also mentions how Carlà gave him two different computers and a musical instrument to work with, it seemed like a promising start.
 But promising is all it was since he recalls, that would be all the investment the firm did, as long as he was involved.

 All of of the people that were involved in Simulmondo, with others like Massimiliano Calamai (later of Lightshock software), Stefano Balzani and Natale Fietta, were bright-eyed young adults full of hope and talent.